-While on our two day trip to Meteora, we visited 5 of the 6 monasteries.
+While on our two day trip to Meteora from Athens, we visited 5 of the 6 monasteries.
 2 on our first afternoon, 2 the following morning, and 1 on our second afternoon.
 We could have easily visited all 6 during our two days there, but we chose to see some other local sites instead (see below).

 Here’s a quick look at each monastery…

 Great Meteoron is the oldest of the six, the largest of the six, and as you would then expect, offers the most to see inside.

 Varlaam was our favorite.
 Not only is it stunning to look at from every angle, but the interior courtyards and spaces were the most beautiful.
 And it had the best museum.
 Plus notice its terraced gardens on the right of the picture.
 Sadly, we didn’t have access to these.
 I’m sure the monks love them though.